MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Write-Output.md

 By default, the `Write-Output` cmdlet always enumerates its output.
 The **NoEnumerate** parameter suppresses the default behavior, and prevents `Write-Output` from enumerating output.
-The **NoEnumerate** parameter has no effect on collections that were created by wrapping commands in parentheses, because the parentheses force enumeration.
+The **NoEnumerate** parameter has no effect if the command is wrapped in parentheses, because the parentheses force enumeration.
+For example, `(Write-Output 1,2,3)` will still enumerate the array.

 > [!IMPORTANT]
-> There is an issue with this switch in Windows PowerShell that is fixed in PowerShell 6.2 and above.
+> There is an issue with this switch in Windows PowerShell that is fixed in PowerShell 6.2 and
-> When using **NoEnumerate** and explicitly using the **InputObject** parameter, the command will
+> above.
+When using **NoEnumerate** and explicitly using the **InputObject** parameter, the command
-> still enumerate.
-The workaround is to positionally define the **InputObject** parameter and the
+> will still enumerate.
+The workaround is to positionally define the **InputObject** parameter and
-> enumeration will be suppressed.
+> the enumeration will be suppressed.

 ```yaml
 Type: System.Management.Automation.SwitchParameter